liamreeves34/1101_final_project/_posts/hello-world.md

 ---
 title: "Essential Skills for Data Scientists"
-excerpt: "Becoming a successful data scientist requires a diverse skill set that blends technical expertise with analytical thinking and business acumen.
-Whether you're just starting out or looking to advance your career, mastering these essential skills can set you on the path to success in the field of data science."
+excerpt: "Success as a data scientist requires a combination of skills that balance technical capabilities with analytical and business capabilities.
+Any person, whether starting their career or enhancing one, can master these essential skills to set them on the path to success in the field of data science."
 coverImage: "/assets/blog/hello-world/skills-for-DS-image.jpg"
 date: "2024-11-23T05:35:07.322Z"
 author: